Faith-Gray/shopping-cart/README.md

 This project is still a work in progress.
 Below are the following tasks that will be added.

-- Complete the review page
+- Update the review page to have a mosaic format.
 - Add sort and filter functionality to the sort bar
-- Add additional product pictures to the product mobile page.
+- Update the product pictures on the product page to have a swipe animation.

 ### Authors